-A. Lots.
+- A. Lots.
 The minimum lot size for residential development must be three (3) acres unless central sewer and water is provided.
 The net 3 acre lot size shall not include County road rights-of-way.
-The length of residential lots shall not exceed 2.5 times their width.

-- 1. Each lot small abut a roadway or street mesmag County construction standards. - 2.
+The length of residential lots shall not exceed 2.5 times their width. - 1.
+Within the Dolores River Valley the minimum lot size for residential development must be ten (10) acres.
+An allowable 10 acre lot must include a minimum of 30 percent developable land.
+Developable land includes slopes less than 30 degrees, capable of supporting an engineer designed septic system per Montezuma County Resolution No. 4-97. - 2.
+Each lot shall abut a roadway or street meeting County construction standards. - 3.
 Lots with double frontage shall be avoided, except where essential to provide separation from major arterials or incompatible subdivisions.